 How Do Minors Inherit Assets in Kentucky?

 Like most states, Kentucky law does not allow minors to receive an inheritance outright.
 An inheritance intended for a minor must be placed either in a trust or in a custodial account.
-If it is not, then a guardianship must be created for the child.
+If it is not, then a guardianship or conservatorship must be created for the child.

 As you can imagine, transferring a significant amount of assets to an 18-year-old is likely not the most favorable option.
 Teenagers generally lack the life experience and maturity to know how to handle significant amounts of money effectively.
 Without proper guidance, many teenagers will spend money on frivolous items, like expensive cars and elaborate trips.
 Even teenagers who are more cautious with their spending habits may lack the experience to know how to invest or save inheritance funds.

-If you have not created a trust or custodial account for your child at the time of your death, understand that the Court will likely appoint a guardian.
+If you have not created a trust or custodial account for your child at the time of your death, understand that the Court will likely appoint a guardian or conservator.
 Obviously, a court official does not have the same first-hand knowledge of your family dynamics as you do.
 The Court will appoint whomever it deems most appropriate to serve as the guardian, but there is a likelihood that the person the Court appoints is not the person you would have chosen to manage your assets for your child.